roycaihw/enhancements/keps/sig-node/4205-psi-metric/README.md

 **Note:** These actions are tentative, and will depend on different the outcome from testing and discussions with sig-node members, users, and other folks.

+**Note:** In the initial Alpha implementation, we are not introducing node pressure condition for CPU.
+This is because unlike memory and IO, CPU is a compressible resource.
+See https://github.com/kubernetes/enhancements/issues/5062 for more details.

 1. Introduce a new kubelet config parameter, pressure threshold, to let users specify the pressure percentage beyond which the kubelet would report the node condition to disallow workloads to be scheduled on it.

-2. Add new node conditions corresponding to high PSI (beyond threshold levels) on CPU, Memory and IO.
+2. Add new node conditions corresponding to high PSI (beyond threshold levels) on Memory and IO.

 ```go
 // These are valid conditions of the node.
 Currently, we don't have enough information to decide